Petrol, diesel prices unchanged across metros: Check fuel rates here

-Petrol, diesel prices continue to remain unchanged on Friday across the country.
+Oil marketing companies on Friday kept the prices of diesel and petrol unchanged across the major cities.

 Earlier, the Delhi government had reduced the value-added tax on petrol from 30 per cent to 19.40 per cent.
-As a result, petrol prices in the national capital were slashed by Rs 8.56 per litre.
+With this, petrol prices in the national capital were slashed by Rs 8.56 per litre.

 Accordingly, diesel and petrol prices in Delhi stood at Rs 86.67 per litre and Rs 95.41 per litre on Friday, respectively.